Cholmes24/JID-0338/README.md

     * Download either Expo Go from the Apple App Store or Expo from the Google Play Store.

-    * Navigate to the JID-0338 GitHub repository and select the React Front End folder by clicking on this link https://github.com/Cholmes24/JID-0338/tree/master/React%20Front%20End.
+    * Navigate to the JID-0338 GitHub repository and select the [React Front End folder](https://github.com/Cholmes24/JID-0338/tree/master/React%20Front%20End).
 Download this folder.<br/><br/>

 ### BUILD INSTRUCTIONS